src2crs/src2exam/tests/testdata/go_exams/README.md

 # Example: Go Exams

 These are fictitious example exams using the Go programming language.
-They are created for english and german and consist of several parts:
+They consist of several parts:

 * tasks with solutions
 * tests to be delivered with the assignments